chq81/nasa-epic-image-app/README.md

 The *nasa-epic-image-app* provides the possibility to download NASA images from the NASA EPIC (Earth Polychromatic Imaging Camera) API.

 ### Setup
-Please clone the repository in a local folder and make sure you have an API Key from NASA.
+* Please clone the repository in a local folder
+* Make sure you have an API Key from NASA.
 You are able to retrieve one here: https://api.nasa.gov/index.html#signUp
+* Run `composer install`.

-After cloning, copy the provided .env.dev.local.dist to .env.dev.local and set the API Key.
+* Copy the provided .env.dev.local.dist to .env.dev.local and set the API Key.

 ### Run
 To download images, just run